georchestra/georchestra/mapfishapp/src/main/webapp/app/addons/fullscreen/README.md

         "de": "Vollbild"
     },
     "options": {
-        "toolbars": "true" // remove this for a true fullscreen map },
+        "toolbars": true // remove this for a true fullscreen map },
     "description": {
         "en": "Make the map go fullscreen",